19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (c) in such other circumstances as may be prescribed.

+[Act 38 of 2018 wef 01/02/2019]

 (4) A person who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction —

 (a) to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months or to both; and

 (b) if the person is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 38 of 2018 wef 01/02/2019]

 ### Warning notices

-31\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device on any premises or place, must display or cause to be displayed within the premises or place a prescribed number of warning notices for those premises or that place (as the case may be).
+31\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device, mobility scooter or motorised wheelchair on any premises or place, must display or cause to be displayed within the premises or place a prescribed number of warning notices for personal mobility devices, mobility scooters or motorised wheelchairs to be sold, or offered or exposed for sale at those premises or that place (as the case may be).

+[Act 38 of 2018 wef 01/02/2019]

 (2) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —